-Additionally, judgments are made by management to determine the likelihood of whether deferred income tax assets at the end of the reporting period will be realized from future taxable earnings.
+NG ENERGY INTERNATIONAL CORP Notes to the Consolidated Financial Statements For the years ended December 31, 2024 and 2023 tax assets at the end of the reporting period will be realized from future taxable earnings.
 To the extent that assumptions regarding future profitability change, there can be an increase or decrease in the amounts recognized in respect of deferred tax assets as well as the amounts recognized in profit or loss in the period in which the change occurs.